jeff-wolff/jw-site/src/pages/cuker/index.md

 twt: "0,0,0"
 tfbg: "hsla(0.0, 0.0%, 4.5%, 1.0)"
 ---
-Cuker Agency is a digital agency that focuses on providing robust e-commerce websites and digital marketing consulting.
-In October 2017, we launched Cuker Agency's <a href="https://www.cukeragency.com/" target="_blank">new website</a>.
-I was responsible for the front-end development of the website.
-I explored a block-style design system for easily creating unique looking work case studies.
-I also adapted the existing case studies to the new design.
-Industry service pages were redesigned to better educate clients and increase organic SEO traffic.
+Cuker Agency is a digital agency that provides robust e-commerce websites and digital marketing consulting.
+I was responsible for the front-end development of Cuker Agency's <a href="https://www.cukeragency.com/" target="_blank">new website</a>.
+I conceptialized a design system for easily creating unique, but consistent looking case studies.
+I also adapted the existing content to the new design.